marcodeangelis/intervals/README.md

 # [-5.0,-1.0]
 ```

-We can check that the operations are done element-wise by iterating over the intervals:
+We can check that the operations are done elementwise by iterating over the intervals:

 ```python
 for xi,yi in zip(x,y): print(xi-yi)